[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 https://aws.amazon.com/jp/about-aws/whats-new/2026/04/agentcore-new-features-to-build-agents-faster/

-Here are the three updates that were announced:
+Here are the three announced updates:

 Feature Overview